civican/legisinfo/42-1/bills/C-79/bill_text.md

 ### Section 30.04

-  **(1)** Any domestic producer of goods that are like or directly competitive with any goods that are subject to an order referred to in subsection 30.03(1), or any person or association acting on behalf of any such domestic producer, may file with the Tribunal a written request that an extension order be made under subsection 63(1), 74(7), **76(3)** or **77(3)** of the `Customs Tariff` or subsection 5(3.2) of the `Export and Import Permits Act` because an order continues to be necessary to prevent or remedy serious injury to domestic producers of like or directly competitive goods.
+  **(1)** Any domestic producer of goods that are like or directly competitive with any goods that are subject to an order referred to in subsection 30.03(1), or any person or association acting on behalf of any such domestic producer, may file with the Tribunal a written request that an extension order be made under subsection 63(1), 74(7), 76(3) or 77(3) of the `Customs Tariff` or subsection 5(3.2) of the `Export and Import Permits Act` because an order continues to be necessary to prevent or remedy serious injury to domestic producers of like or directly competitive goods.

-> **Explanatory Note**:
-> Existing text of subsection 30.04(1):
-> *Existing Text*:
-> > Any domestic producer of goods that are like or directly competitive with any goods that are subject to an order referred to in subsection 30.03(1), or any person or association acting on behalf of any such domestic producer, may file with the Tribunal a written request that an extension order be made under subsection 63(1) or 74(7) of the `Customs Tariff` or subsection 5(3.2) of the `Export and Import Permits Act` because an order continues to be necessary to prevent or remedy serious injury to domestic producers of like or directly competitive goods.

 #### `Customs Tariff`